techgrounds/techgrounds-laminated-denim/06_Azure_3/06_completed_assignments/AZ-16_activeDirectorySecurity.md

 ##### Azure Conditional Access
 Conditional access is an Azure AD tool for authorisation based on identity signals, such as who the user is, where they are and what device they are using.
 This allows for more granular control.
 MFA might be requested if the user is signing on from an unfamiliar location, or access rights may be limited if they are on a foreign device.

+##### Privileged Identity Management
+PIM is a feature of the Azure AD Premium P2 license.
+It allows for time-based and approval-based role activation.
+Key features include:
+* Just-in-time privileged access to Azure AD and Azure resources.
+* Assigning time-bound access to resources that include start and end dates.
+* Requiring approval to activate privileged roles.
+* Enforcing the use of MFA to activate any role.
+* Access reviews.
+* Audit histories.

 #### Role Based Access Control
 RBAC offers access control for actions that pass through the Azure Resource Manager: through the Azure portal, Cloud Shell, PowerShell and Azure CLI.
 It does not affect authorisation on the application or data level.
 It does this by using scope and role.
 A role given read access on the subscription scope will have read access for all child scopes, such as associated resource groups and resources.